microsoft/WhatTheHack/xxx-BuildModernizeAIApps/Coach/Solution-01.md

-# Challenge 01 - <Title of Challenge> - Coach's Guide
+# Challenge 01 - The Landing Before the Launch - Coach's Guide

 [< Previous Solution](./Solution-00.md) - **[Home](./README.md)** - [Next Solution >](./Solution-02.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+Challenge-01 is all about helping the student deploy resources to Azure in preparation for the launch of the POC.
+The student will deploy services into the landing zone in preparation for the launch of the POC.

+> [!TIP]
+> If the student does not see data in the `product` and `customer` containers in Azure Cosmos DB, they should try re-running the `postdeployment` azd hook.
+To do this, they can execute the following command in the terminal: `azd hooks run postdeploy`.